This post contains affiliate links. Please see our disclosure policy.

 - 1 large clove garlic, minced

-- 1 cup peas Optional - I usually don't use them but I know some people love them in their stew!
+- 1 cup peas, Optional – I usually don't use them but I know some people love them in their stew!

 Instructions

-- Prep: Preheat oven to 325 degrees F, if using oven method.
-Roughly chop the potatoes, celery, and carrots.
+- Prep: Preheat oven to 325℉ if using oven method.
+Otherwise, get out your instant pot and make sure your metal liner pot is in it.Roughly chop the potatoes, celery, and carrots.
 Set aside.
 In a bowl, add the flour, salt and pepper and mix.
 Toss the beef in this mixture to coat.
 Stir in a cup of frozen peas (it’s important to do this after it’s done cooking, they will turn to mush if you add them at the beginning with everything else).
-Serve warm with some crusty bread
+Serve warm with some crusty bread.

-- Instant Pot Method: Place the beef in the bottom of the Instant Pot (make sure you use the metal LINER that it comes with - never put food directly into the pot itself).
+- Instant Pot Method: Place the beef in the bottom of the Instant Pot liner.
 Add the celery, carrots, and potatoes.
 Add the onions on top.
-(I didn’t stir everything together).
+(I don't stir everything together).
 Pour the tomato sauce in and add the garlic, thyme, and an extra pinch of salt + pepper.
-Make sure the vent is set to “sealing” and select the “stew/meat” setting on the Instant Pot.
+(If using peas, save them until the end – they'll disintegrate during the cook time and need to simply be stirred in at the end.)Make sure the vent is set to “sealing” and select the “stew/meat” setting on the Instant Pot.
 Cook for 35 minutes.
 When it's finished cooking, let the pressure release naturally (takes about 15 minutes).

 - Oven Method: Add everything to a dutch oven and cook for 1 hour 45 minutes – 2 hrs 10 minutes.
 It's done when the beef is tender and the veggies are soft – check it at 1 hour 30 minutes.
 (I like to pull out a piece of meat, a piece of potato, and a piece of carrot, and cut into them all to make sure they're tender/done.
 Taste the meat to see if it's tender enough.)